sagemath/trac_to_gh/Issue 3744.md

 # Issue 3744: Coercion between isomorphic parents should result in an element of the left operand's parent

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3744

 Original creator: robertwb